 Identity Connect software is based on the ForgeRock® Identity Management (IDM) product.
 For a deeper understanding of how Identity Connect works, refer to the IDM documentation on ForgeRock's BackStage site.
-Such information is not required for basic installation, configuration, and management of Identity Connect.
+You do not need this information for basic installation, configuration, and management of Identity Connect.